Mexico Invest Free shortlist

 In Playa del Carmen Centro, well-managed STR condos with clean HOA financials typically sell within 90–180 days in normal market conditions.
 The condo you buy has a real exit strategy.
 The timeshare you buy does not.

-Rental income potential: the core investment argument
+What should buyers verify on rental income potential: the core investment argum?

 This is where the condo advantage becomes decisive for any buyer with investment objectives.